 If you’re vegetarian, or you live with one (like I do), then it can be tricky to batch cook tasty food that has some variety to it.
 Here, I share some of my top vegetarian batch cooking tips to help you along the way.

-If you’re trying to feed a family on a budget, then my first tip would be to visit a local grocer.
+If you’re veggie or vegan and you’re trying to feed a family on a budget, then my first tip would be to visit a local grocer.
 Many highstreets still have one down the highstreet, or within the local market.

 If you shop local then you often find that prices are lower and the food is super fresh, meaning that it lasts longer.
 In my experience, local stores also tend to prepare, peel and chop veg before selling it off in bags; this can be very handy if you’re purchasing something that’s hard to chop like squash.